 Table of Contents

-Why Youโll Love Churro Donut Bites
+Why You’ll Love Churro Donut Bites

-Churro Donut Bites are the kind of small treat I make when I donโt want dessert to be a production.
-I say that as someone whoโs cooked long enough to know simple sweets matter as much as fancy ones.
-Theyโre lightly spiced, quick to fry, and easy for kids to help roll in the cinnamon sugar.
+Churro Donut Bites are the kind of small treat I make when I don’t want dessert to be a production.
+I say that as someone who’s cooked long enough to know simple sweets matter as much as fancy ones, a philosophy I also apply to my Jewish apple cake.

 I mention this because, in my kitchen, a reliable small sweet is more valuable than a complicated showpiece.
-Iโm Chef Thomas and I favor straightforward recipes that behave.

-Ingredients for churro-donut-bites
+Ingredients for Churro Donut Bites

 | Ingredient | Amount |